-1. New monetary policy framework under IT regime to reduce inflation and anchor inflation expectations.
+1. New monetary policy framework under IT regime

-To improve central bank credibility there have been implemented changes to the institutional design and institutional practice of monetary policy:
+To improve central bank credibility we are working on changes to the institutional design and institutional practice of monetary policy:

 1. Key mandate: Monetary policy will assist the economy during temporary emergencies, but in normal times the mandate will be primarily price stability.